Measurement of capital - frequently asked questions

 - the conversion/write-off arrangements are legally effective and there are no legal impediments to those arrangements operating in accordance with their terms; and

-- the laws of any foreign jurisdiction applying to the instrument could prevent it from satisfying the qualifying criteria for Additional Tier 1 or Tier 2 capital under the relevant prudential standards.
-See also 9.1.
+- the laws of any foreign jurisdiction applying to the instrument could prevent it from satisfying the qualifying criteria for the relevant category of capital under the relevant prudential standards.
+See also FAQ 9.1.

-For mutual ADIs, additional opinions in respect of instruments that convert to Mutual Equity Interests will typically be sought.
-(See 11.1 below.)
+A legal opinion will generally not be needed for ordinary shares that comply with the requirements for CET1 capital.
+For mutual ADIs, additional opinions in respect of instruments that convert to MEIs will be sought.
+(See FAQ 11.1 below.)

-1.8: What is the relevance of ancillary agreements (including agency agreements, agreements with dealers etc.) to assessing the eligibility of a capital instrument?
+1.8: What is the relevance of ancillary agreements (including agency agreements, agreements with dealers and shareholders etc.) to assessing the eligibility of a capital instrument?
+(Updated December 2021)

-In its assessment of the eligibility of a capital instrument, APRA will wish to consider whether there are provisions in any documents related to an instrument that may hinder recapitalisation of the regulated entity or any other members of the group to which the issuer belongs.
+The capital instrument is assessed taking into account all documentation, investor disclosures and any other agreements that may impact the eligibility of the capital instrument for a particular category of capital.
+For example, APRA considers whether there are provisions in any documents related to an instrument that may hinder recapitalisation of the regulated entity or any other members of the group to which the issuer belongs.

 2. Minority Interests

-2.1: How is the eligible Regulatory Capital of an ADI or general insurer attributable to third parties/minority interests calculated?
+2.1: How is the eligible regulatory capital of an ADI or general insurer attributable to third parties/minority interests calculated?
+(Updated December 2021)

 For general insurers, the minority interest restrictions only apply to CET1 capital.
-However, for ADIs, minority interest restrictions apply to CET1, Additional Tier 1 and Tier 2 capital.
+However, for ADIs, minority interest restrictions apply to CET1, AT1, Tier 2 and Total Capital.
 Where applicable, the ADI or general insurer will need to undertake an analysis of the implications for the amount of eligible capital under the relevant prudential standards and verify the calculation.
 If a minority interest calculation is required for an ADI, the calculation needs to be completed at each tier of capital, regardless of the tier of capital of the minority interests.

-For capital instruments issued by a subsidiary of an ADI, the ADI will also need to consider the implications under Prudential Standard APS 111 Attachment D (Regulatory adjustments) and Prudential Standard APS 222 (Associations with Related Entities) in the event of conversion/write-off.
+For capital instruments issued by a subsidiary of an ADI, the ADI will also need to consider the implications under APS 111 Attachment D (Regulatory adjustments) and APS 222 in the event of conversion/write-off.

-3. Conversion requirements for Additional Tier 1 and Tier 2 Capital instruments
+3. Conversion requirements for AT1 and Tier 2 capital instruments

 - GPS 112 Attachments C, E, G and I;